ivangongoram/configx/README.md

 This project is licensed under the MIT License.
 Please review the file for more details.

 ## Contact
-If you have questions or comments, feel free to contact us via GitHub.
+If you have questions or comments, feel free to contact me via GitHub.

 Thank you for using ConfigXD!